30 Health Mistakes You're Making in Public

 Taking yourself out to lunch is a great antidote to a hectic office, but if you find yourself flying solo at all your meals, it might not be the best thing for your health.
 We tend to eat less healthily when we're by ourselves than when someone else is involved.
 Some studies have even found a link between lonely eating and health problems like depression, heart disease and obesity.

-The Remedy Rx: Researchers believe loneliness increases chronic stress, a risk factor for a number of health problems.
+The Rx: Researchers believe loneliness increases chronic stress, a risk factor for a number of health problems.
 So never get too lonely — schedule regular time to visit with friends or family.

 You Are Not Going Outside

 If you spend all your time in public indoors, it can make you pasty.
 And that's more than a cosmetic concern.
 Never spending time in sunlight means you're depriving yourself of vitamin D, a health powerhouse that's produced by our skin in response to the sun's rays.

 The Rx: Aim to get 15 minutes of sun a day.
 "Fifteen minutes of sunlight can help naturally boost Vitamin D levels, which help with bone health and immune function and can also keep circadian rhythm in sync," says John M. Martinez, MD, a primary care physician in La Mesa, California.